 New ‘quarters’ optimise your study time and support your success.

 How does twice as much time to focus on half the amount of papers and no exams sound?

-In 2017, the Faculty of Business and Information Technology will be introducing a new optimised teaching format we’re calling ‘quarters’.
-This means that if you are a full-time student, you will study two courses per quarter instead of four courses per semester.
+In 2017, a new optimised teaching format called ‘quarters’ was introduced.
+This means that if you are a full-time business student (studying Level 5 or 7), you will study two courses per quarter instead of four courses per semester.
 If you are part-time studying two papers, you will do one per quarter.
 If you are studying one or three courses, you will have a choice on how you spread your enrolment throughout the year.